 Inpatient rehab is critical for those with a secondary addiction, co-occurring mental illness, or ambivalence toward sobriety.
 Inpatient programs provide a community atmosphere and around-the-clock care by medical and mental health professionals.

-If you’re unsure which type of program you should choose, a mental health professional can help you weigh the benefits and make a decision.
-Call our addiction specialists at Lansdale Drug Treatment Centers they can help you find treatment centers and various rehabs that fit your specific needs.
+If you're unsure which type of program you should choose, a mental health professional can help you weigh the benefits and make a decision.
+Call 215-383-2672 an addiction specialist at Lansdale Drug Treatment Centers they can help you find treatment centers and various rehabs that fit your specific needs.